 Applications for Fall 2021 are closed.
 Check back in Spring 2022 for information on the next application cycle.

 The Program provides graduate students with a community of cross-disciplinary peers and mentors that will broaden their exposure to scientific topics, perspectives, and techniques for investigation and will enhance their ability to effectively contribute in an increasingly multidisciplinary research environment.
 Students in the Program fulfill all of their departmental requirements and receive their Ph.D. degree through their home departments.

 Key elements of the program include:

 Students interested in exploring the interface between chemistry, biology, engineering, and medicine are encouraged to apply once they are admitted to a home department Ph.D. program at Stanford.
-More information on the six participating home department admissions processes can be found at the links below.
+ChEM-H partners with six Ph.D. programs (see below).
+However, students admitted to any Stanford Ph.D. program in chemistry, the biosciences, or engineering are welcome to apply.
 Current students in Stanford's Medical Scientist Training Program may also apply.